Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing

-The paper is organized as follows.
-In Section \ref{condition}, we introduce our tail-bound probabilistic conditions and compare them with the existing conditions from the literature.
-We then analyze the direct-search and trust-region schemes in Section \ref{direct} and \ref{trm}, respectively.
-We finally draw some conclusions and discuss some possible extensions in Section \ref{conclusions}.
-In order to improve readability and ease the comprehension, we include some technical results into a small appendix.
+In Section~\ref{condition}, we introduce our tail bound probabilistic condition, prove the new bounds on the number of samples needed per iteration to satisfy the condition, and compare it to existing conditions from the literature.
+We then analyze the direct-search and trust-region schemes in Sections~\ref{direct} and~\ref{trm}, respectively.
+In both cases, the analysis has two main steps.
+In the first one, we show a result that implies convergence of the stepsize/trust-region radius to zero almost surely.
+In the second one, we focus on the random sequence of the unsuccessful iterations and prove, by exploiting the first result, Clarke stationarity at certain limit points.
+Numerical results comparing our schemes to StoMADS on a standard set of problems are reported in Section~\ref{s:numres}.
+Finally, we draw some conclusions and discuss some possible extensions in Section~\ref{conclusions}.
+In order to improve readability and ease the comprehension, we leave some proofs and additional numerical results to an appendix.